coreos/coreos-kubernetes/Documentation/kubernetes-networking.md

 * External-to-Internal Communication
     * Accessing services from outside the cluster is generally implemented by configuring external loadbalancers which target all nodes in the cluster.
 Once traffic arrives at a node, it is routed to the correct Service backends via the kube-proxy.

-See [Kubernetes Networking][kubernetes-network] for more detailed information on the Kubernetes network model and motiviation.
+See [Kubernetes Networking][kubernetes-network] for more detailed information on the Kubernetes network model and motivation.

 [kubernetes-network]: http://kubernetes.io/docs/admin/networking.html

 ## Port allocation

 The information below describes a minimum set of port allocations used by Kubernetes components.
-Some of these allocations will be optional depending on the deployment (e.g. if flannel is being used).
+Some of these allocations will be optional depending on the deployment (e.g. if flannel or Calico is being used).
 Additionally, there are likely additional ports a deployer will need to open on their infrastructure (e.g. 22/ssh).

 Master Node Inbound